Finding, creating, sharing, and using your research knowledge

 - What you have found in your study might change guidance or policy or influence training.

-- Research needs to be closer to those who will use and benefit from the findings.
+- Research needs to be closer to those who will use the findings and not just seen as something that takes place in academia and a long way from the front line services.

 - Sharing findings with patients, service users, and the public can bring a new understanding of your research and new ideas.